vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-12-experiments.md

 Can Bitcoin be used as a measure of value?
 Yes, but it’s a volatile one.
 It is not a stable, fixed measure currency.
-It is designed to have a steadily increasing value, making it subject to market- gaming manipulations.
+It is designed to have a steadily increasing value, making it subject to market-gaming manipulations.
 The total potential number of coins is fixed at 21 million in the programming.
 So, as more people use it, each individual coin will be worth more.
 The system is designed so that a coin can be broken down into as many slices as needed to be useful